sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Checksum based rerun checks on auxiliary files
+Short desc    : Checksum based rerun checks on auxiliary files
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package provides additional rerun warnings if some
+Descript     : The package provides additional rerun warnings if some
              : auxiliary files have changed.
 It is based on MD5 checksum,
              : provided by pdfTeX.
 ```